sanxibengbeng/list-vpc-routes/README.md

    ```

 4. **No output or empty CSV**:
-   - Check your AWS region configuration
+   - Check your AWS CLI configuration
-   - Verify you have VPCs in the current region
+   - Verify you have VPCs in your current environment
    - Ensure proper IAM permissions

 ### Debug Mode